ankit00u/Project-Samarth/README.md

-💼 Project Samarth

-Project Samarth is a data-driven initiative designed to analyze and visualize key datasets through an interactive Streamlit web application.
-The project integrates multiple CSV files, performs processing and visualization, and provides an accessible interface for insights and decision-making.
+🌾 Project Samarth: Data-Driven Insight Platform
+🔍 Empowering agricultural intelligence through data analytics and visualization.
+📖 Overview

+Project Samarth is a data-centric analytics platform built to integrate and visualize datasets from the Ministry of Agriculture & Farmers Welfare and the India Meteorological Department (IMD).
+The project leverages modern Python-based tools to uncover patterns, analyze trends, and present findings through an interactive Streamlit web dashboard.

+By connecting agricultural and climate data, the project provides valuable insights that can support data-backed policy-making and sustainable development strategies.

 ⚙️ Technologies Used